We stumble into the McGovern Legacy Museum in Mitchell, South Dakota for a little history on George McGovern, South Dakota's favorite politician...

 I walked away from the McGovern Legacy Museum feeling inspired again… Inspired that some politicians, whether I agree with their policies or not, seek office not for fame and power but to sincerely tackle the problems of the world.

-While McGovern Legacy Museum may not be quite as flashy as the massive kernel-covered Corn Palace, I’m so glad the eccentric old man pointed me to it.
+While McGovern Legacy Museum may not be quite as flashy as the massive kernel-covered Corn Palace, I’m so glad the friendly local man pointed me to it.

 1200 W University Ave